MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/trajectory_transformations.rst

 instance to limit the maximum threads.
-(See :class:`MDAnalysis.transformations.base.TransformationBase` for more details) Whether a specific transformation can be used along with parallel analysis can be accessed by checking its `parallelizable` attribute.
+(See :class:`MDAnalysis.transformations.base.TransformationBase` for more details) Whether a specific transformation can be used along with parallel analysis can be assessed by checking its :attr:`~MDAnalysis.transformations.base.TransformationBase.parallelizable` attribute.

 See :ref:`implemented-transformations` for more on the existing transformations in :mod:`MDAnalysis.transformations`.